Teaching

 • A combination of readings and videos for all background information in a teaching module.

-• Recordings of all lectures are available on the course canvas page – this alleviates the expectation that students should retain all information from a singular lecture experience.
+• Recordings of all lectures (captioned) are available on the course website.

 • In-class, hands-on exploration of geospatial topics without the use of a computer.